simondlevy/Hackflight/README.md

 state 0 and a Level controller in state 1.
 If you leave out the switch state, the PID controller will be active in all switch states.

-As shown in the figure below, there are already PID controllers for Level (beginner) and Acro (racing) mode, as well as a PID controller for yaw.
+As shown in the figure below, there are already PID controllers supporting the basic flight modes.
-(For an introduction to Acro and Level modes, read this [blog post](https://oscarliang.com/rate-acro-horizon-flight-mode-level/).)
+(For an introduction to flight modes, read this [blog post](https://oscarliang.com/rate-acro-horizon-flight-mode-level/).)
 The Acro-mode PID controllers uses a separate rate-based controller for roll and yaw, but also supports using the same PID values for both.
 In a likewise manner, the Level-mode PID controller uses a separate angle-based controller for these two axes, but allows them to share a common set of constants for simplicity.
 The Yaw PID controller uses a single